dillydill123/inventory-setups/README.md

 ![Export Setup](readme_images_and_gifs/export.png)

-To import a setup, click on the green import button in the top right.
+To import a setup, click on the green import button at the top.
 It will prompt for a setup.
 Paste the setup and confirm.The new setup will be added to the bottom of the list of setups.

 The same can be done for sections, but you must be in section view to import a section.